 Congratulations – you now have a working game, with powerups, enemies and multiple levels!
 What next?
 Well, you could start by swapping out some of the prototype artwork for custom made artwork and sound effects.
 Some sites we find useful are:

-Signals is not responsible for the content of external sites, please use your best judgement when visiting and especially downloading content.
+Signals is not responsible for the content of external sites, please use your best judgement when visiting and especially downloading content, always get a parent or guardians permission.

 The construct website is also full of more excellent tutorials on making games, so visit https://editor.construct.net/#Beginner-Examples for more guides on video game making!